QUANTUM GAMES AND QUANTUM INFORMATION

 Graduate Student Competition

-An evening of mini research presentations for the public
+An evening of bite-sized physics presentations for the public

 A showcase of research at Oxford Physics though six exciting bite-sized presentations delivered by graduate research students.
 Covering topics from Space, Lasers, Superconductivity, Sea Ice and the Large Hadron Collider, there is certainly something that will capture the attention of anyone from school children to adult science enthusiasts.